FluxML/Functors.jl/docs/src/index.md

 The most straightforward use is to traverse a complicated nested structure as a tree, and apply a function `f` to every field it encounters along the way.

-For large models it can be cumbersome or inefficient to work with parameters as one big, flat vector, and structs help manage complexity; but it may be desirable to easily operate over all parameters at once, e.g. for changing precision or applying an optimiser update step.
+For large machine learning models it can be cumbersome or inefficient to work with parameters as one big, flat vector, and structs help manage complexity; but it may be desirable to easily operate over all parameters at once, e.g. for changing precision or applying an optimiser update step.

 ## Basic Usage and Implementation

 By default, julia types are marked as [`@functor`](@ref)s, meaning that Functors.jl is allowed to look into the fields of the instances of the struct and modify them.
-This is achieved through [`Functors.fmap`](@ref).
+This is achieved through [`fmap`](@ref).

-The workhorse of `fmap` is actually a lower level function, functor:
+The workhorse of `fmap` is actually a lower level function, [`functor`](@ref):

 ```julia-repl
 julia> using Functors